Jeopardy (film): Plot

 Americans Doug and Helen Stilwin and their young son, Bobby, embark on a vacation driving across the border into desolate Baja California in Mexico to a remote fishing spot along the coast that her father used to frequent with his old military buddies.

-Upon arrival at the remote beach, young Bobby goes exploring out onto a precarious, rotting jetty high above the water.
+Upon arrival at the remote beach, young Bobby goes exploring out onto a precarious, rotting pier high above the water.
 His foot gets stuck in a crack between boards.
-After Doug frees him, they start back, but part of the jetty collapses, and a wooden piling falls on Doug's leg, trapping him on the beach just as the tide starts coming in.
+After Doug frees him, they start back, but part of the wharf collapses, and a wooden piling falls on Doug's leg, trapping him on the beach just as the tide starts coming in.
 Helen tries to lift the piling with their car jack, but it breaks.
 Doug sends her for a rope or help at a deserted gas station they stopped at earlier.
 He estimates they have four hours before he drowns in the rising surf.

 Helen speeds away in the family car.
 She comes across some Mexicans, but the language barrier proves insurmountable.
 Helen reaches the gas station and finds rope.
 A man, Lawson, appears; Helen explains her predicament, and he gets in the car.
 Hidden out of her sight, however, is a dead man.
 It soon becomes clear that Lawson has no interest in helping her husband; he is a dangerous escaped convict.
 He finds Doug's pistol in the glove compartment.
 When they spot a police car approaching, Lawson makes her drive and pretends to be asleep.
 He threatens to kill her if she betrays him.